enabledhq/enabledhq.github.io/_posts/2017-08-17-containers-devops.md

 main-category: technology
 categories:
   - technology
+description: >-
+  Along with DevOps, Docker as a tool for containerisation is quickly becoming a hot name.
+This blog gives you an overview of DevOps & the container market.
+meta-description: >-
+  Along with DevOps, Docker as a tool for containerisation is quickly becoming a hot name.
+This blog gives you an overview of DevOps & the container market.
+excerpt: >-
+  Along with DevOps, Docker as a tool for containerisation is quickly becoming a hot name.
+This blog gives you an overview of DevOps & the container market.
 ---
 On the surface, DevOps is just another buzzword, i.e. something a lot of people talk about without fully understanding or doing it.